ricardojoserf/MemorySnitcher/README.md

 ## Approach 1: Print the address

-The easiest way to obtain the addresses is just to print it:
+The easiest way to obtain the address is just to resolve the function and print the value:

 ```c
 #include <iostream>